cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/setting-up-microbiomestat-installation-and-data-preparation/laying-the-foundation-creating-the-microbiomestat-data-object/inputting-summarizedexperiment-into-microbiomestat.md

   compatibility with MicrobiomeStat.
 ---

-# Inputting SummarizedExperiment into MicrobiomeStat
+# Converting SummarizedExperiment into MicrobiomeStat

 The Bioconductor package `SummarizedExperiment` provides a convenient representation of experimental data.
 To facilitate researchers using this format, MicrobiomeStat provides a straightforward method for converting SummarizedExperiment objects.